 The BCBS has finalised the rules for the standardised approach for counterparty credit risk ("SA-CCR").
-The new framework was to be implemented in South Africa by 1 April 2021 but this has now been delayed by the PA to a date still to be announced.
+The new framework was to be implemented in South Africa by 1 April 2021 but this has now been delayed by the PA to 1 January 2023.
 SA-CCR will be used to calculate the counterparty credit risk exposure associated with over-the-counter ("OTC") derivatives, exchanges traded derivatives and long settlement transactions.
 The new SA-CCR is more risk sensitive than previously, limits the need for discretion by national authorities, minimises the use of banks' internal estimates and avoids undue complexity.